-- 1. This course introduces the student to identify and represent the type of signals and systems. - 2.
-The students are introduced to the mathematical tools available to analyze the signals and systems. - 3.
-A section of the course introduces about the random phenomena in the real world and the mathematical models. - 4.
-To introduce about pseudo-random signals in identifying systems.
+- 1. To introduce the student to identify and represent the type of signals and systems. - 2.
+To introduce the mathematical tools available to analyze continuous time signals and systems. - 3.
+To introduce the mathematical tools available to analyze discrete time signals and systems. - 4.
+To introduce about the random phenomena in the real world, the mathematical models and pseudo-random signals in identifying systems.